inshal1998/olxCloneFb/README.md

   ### Download JSON File From FireBase And Place It in android/app
   ### npm install // in BackEnd Folder For Node Packages
   ### Download Cloud Messaging JSON File From FireBase And Place in Back End Folder And paste Your Configuration
+  ### You will Find Cloud msging file in project setting ServiceAndAccount

 # ScreenShot
 ## Home Page